 If you want to teach a course in an online format, including Internet or hybrid, you are required to complete training in the proper use of COM's course management system.
 You must complete a workshop, which is available online.
 The workshop must be completed prior to receiving a course development shell.
-To sign up for training, submit a support ticket at http://de-support.com.edu/requests or call 409-933-8445.
+To sign up for training, submit a support ticket at http:// de-support.com.edu/requests, send an email to DL-DistanceEducation@com.edu, or call 409-933-8453 for emergency support.